pasqal-io/qoolqit/docs/tutorials/unit_conversion.md

 print(device.converter) # markdown-exec: hide
 ```

-You can double-check yourself that the values of $\Omega$ and duration for this sequence match the ones set in QoolQit multiplied by the conversion factors.
+As described in the [model page](../theory/rydberg_model.md), unit conversion is done by multiplying the values in QoolQit by the conversion factors.
+You can double-check yourself that the values of $\Omega$ and duration for this sequence match the ones set in QoolQit multiplied by the factors in the converter.

 What if we wanted to set some custom conversion factors?
 Would it make a difference?
 Below we set the energy unit to $10.0$, and check that the converter is updated.